larswik/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcMaterialResource/PropertySets/Pset_MaterialSolid/Documentation.md

-A set of extended material properties for of solid (natural) materials typically used within the context of geology and geotechnics.
+A set of extended material properties of solid (natural) materials typically used within the context of geology and geotechnics.